The Nigerian Chicken stew is a thick, hearty stew made with bell pepper, tomatoes onions, aromatics, and seasonings.

 - 2 bay leaves

 - 2 Tsp chicken bouillon powder or 2 Chicken cubes

-- Slice the tomatoes, peppers, and onions and add the garlic cloves.
+- Slice the tomatoes, peppers, and onions into two halves and place them in a sheet pan alongside the garlic cloves.
 Brush generously with oil and place in a 425F preheated oven and roast for 30 minutes or till slightly charred.
-Blend with ginger and set aside.
+Blend everything with the ginger root and set aside.

-- Season chicken with paprika, thyme, curry powder, salt, and pepper.
+- Season the chicken with paprika, thyme, curry powder, salt, and pepper.
 Set aside.

-- In a large skillet, heat oil over medium heat, add 2 tbsp of diced onions, and cook till the oil becomes fragrant.
+- In a large skillet, heat oil over medium heat, add 2 tbsp from the diced onions, and cook till the oil becomes fragrant.

 - Add the chicken legs and fry until they become well browned on both sides—about 10 minutes on each side.
 Remve from pan and set aside.

 - Add the remaining diced onions inside the same pan where the chicken was fried.
 Cook till the onions become translucent.
 Add the blended sauce and bay leaves and cook for 5 to 10 minutes.

-- Add the paprika, seasoning powder, curry powder, thyme, seasoning powder, black pepper, and salt to taste.
+- Add the paprika, curry powder, rosemary, bouillon powder, black pepper, and salt to taste.

-- Leave to simmer until the chicken becomes tender (depending on the chicken) about 20 minutes a little more or less. – stirring occasionally to prevent burning.
-Adjust the thickness of stew with water or stock if necessary.
+- Stir occasionally to prevent burning and adjust the thickness of stew with water or stock if necessary.

 - Serve over white rice, pasta, couscous, or eat with freshly baked bread.